Todd-Kridel/TK-Team-Employee-Information-Profile-Webpage-Generator/README.md

 ## 5. Program Test Information

-The application uses the npm Jest module for running the code unit functional tests.
+The application uses the npm Jest module for running the code unit functional tests (by using the "npm test" command or the "npm test -- --verbose" command).

-SUCCESSFULLY TESTED -- ALL UNITS (as shown in the following image and included in the usage demo video)
+TEST STATUS: SUCCESSFUL -- ALL UNITS (as shown in the following image and included in the usage demo video)

 ![a view of the successful passing automated Jest functional tests](./assets/images/All%20Class%20Unit%20Tests%20Passed.png)